enyo/iris/README.md

 Iris getIris() {
-  // And where you create you service definitions, you now pass the context
+  // And where you create you remote definitions, you now pass the context
   // initializer
   return new Iris(myContextInitializer)
-      ..addService(UserService)
+      ..addRemote(RemoteUser)
       ..etc...
 }
 ```